vyos/vyos-documentation/docs/appendix/examples/azure-vpn-dual-bgp.rst

 Prerequisites
 ^^^^^^^^^^^^^

-- A pair of Azure VNet Gateways deployed in active-passive configuration with BGP enabled.
+- A pair of Azure VNet Gateways deployed in active-active configuration with BGP enabled.

 - A local network gateway deployed in Azure representing